DNA is the programming language of life.

 SelfDecode TL;DR Summary

-Reports available: 21 (and growing)
+Reports available: 25 (and growing every week)

 SNP database: 150,000+

 The world’s only blog personalized to your genes

 Full suite of wellness tools and resources

 New reports, articles, and research added daily

 Every report makes lifestyle suggestions

 Intuitive, easy to understand recommendations